“I don’t have to eat less meat, because it makes no difference.”

 Neither.
 As far as I’m concerned, both sides go wrong.
 You should eat less meat, but not because it would make a difference.

 Admittedly, this thought is not easy to grasp.
-It’s so natural to think that you should act in some way only if doing so makes a difference.
+It’s so natural to think that you should act in some way only if it pays off.
 To make the thought more intelligible, I have asked Yormie Aboe Dzaki to present it in the form of a short story.
 Sometimes philosophical ideas are so abstract that they call for something that makes them visible.
-The tale features someone – Tony/Rico – who’s on the right track, morally speaking, even though he fails to make a difference, directly or indirectly.
+The tale features someone – Tony/Rico – who’s on the right track, morally speaking, even though he fails to make a difference.